BACK TO DIRECTIVES

 Identity Does Not Replace Governance

 Governance fails when identity is treated as a governing force.
-Reputation, authority, or seniority often substitutes for formal processes, eroding accountability and consistency.
+Reputation or authority often substitutes for formal processes, eroding accountability.

 This directive requires governance to remain explicit, procedural, and impersonal.